JKS-sys/shoppyglobe-nodejs-23-11-2025/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this project in any form without explicit permission from the author is strictly prohibited.

 ## 👥 Contributors